hruzeda/hruzeda.github.io/README.md

 # Experiences and projects:

-I started programming in an advertising agency back in 2010 customizing [PHP](https://github.com/hruzeda/phpcms) templates to different Photoshop layouts and front end has been my passion ever since.
+I started programming in an advertising agency back in 2010 customizing [PHP](https://github.com/hruzeda/phpcms) templates to different Photoshop layouts and frontend has been my passion ever since.

 Using MySQL, I learned how the basic CRUD requests worked and how to consume Web Services via REST and SOAP to integrate with payment systems like PayPal.